 As a follow on to my homemade almond milk post, here is my recipe for healthy smoothies.
 We drink these almost every morning for breakfast.
 I’m not one for big, heavy breakfasts and have found that if I stick with drinking my smoothies I feel good and my energy is high.
 Read on for ingredients and options.

-Another terrific option that is organic and certified gluten-free is Tera’s Whey.
+- Animal-based, Gluten-Free, Organic – Another good option that is both organic and certified gluten-free is Tera’s Whey.
 In addition to their cow’s milk whey, they make a goat whey protein powder.
 Goat whey is more easily digestible for many people than cow’s whey.
 Check out the details on Amazon by following the link above.
 You can buy it at most health food stores too.

 If you are still looking to stretch your grocery budget and protein powders seem expensive, try using half a scoop.
 You are still getting a good dose of protein, depending on your daily protein requirements.
 For women, the average need is about 46 grams.
 For men, about 56 grams.
 Another way to figure your need is by multiplying your weight in pounds by .36 (or .8 grams per kilo).